AlexWendland/public-note/OMSCS/CS6200/Week 11 - Homework 7 (assessed).md

 Suppose we have $f$ a [[Conjunctive normal form (CNF)|CNF]] that is an instance 3-at most-3-SAT problem with $n$ variables and $m$ ($\leq 3n$) literals and an assignment $a$ to the $n$ variables.

 To check the solution we go through each clause and check one of the 3 literals is true - if any are not we say this solution is not valid otherwise if all clauses are passed we say the solution is valid.
 This takes at most $m \leq 3n$ steps checking $3$ values in each step.
-Therefore takes $O(n)$.
+Therefore takes $O(m) = O(n)$.

 As this is in the form of a [[Search problems|search problem]] and verifying a solution takes [[Polynomial time|polynomial time]], we have that 3-at most-3-SAT is in [[Nondeterministic Polynomial time (NP)|NP]].